redhat-developer/odo/docs/website/docs/user-guides/quickstart.md

 Your source code has now been generated and created in the directory.

 ## Step 1.
-Connect to your cluster and create a new namespace or project"
+Connect to your cluster and create a new namespace or project

 Before starting you should make sure that odo is connected to your cluster and that you have created a new namespace (or project if you are using OpenShift).